Getting started with ADF

 • 4 Port USB Hub: To attach multiple USB devices

-PRO Versions also Include
+ADF PRO Version also Include

 • Android cables: USB-A to Micro-USB; USB-A to USB-C